 We present the results of a neural network model designed for the forecasting of hourly PM2.5 concentrations in Santiago, Chile.
-The study focuses on the observed values at two of the monitoring stations which are located in the south-west zone of the city and which are among the stations that register the highest concentrations during the period between April and August.
-This is the season when air quality is very often in ranges that are harmful for the population and some restrictions to emissions become convenient.
+The study focuses on the observed values at two of the monitoring stations, which are located in the south-west zone of the city and are among the stations that register the highest concentrations during the period between April and August.
+This is the season when air quality is very often in ranges that are harmful to the population and some restrictions on emissions become useful.

 The forecasting model is a multilayer neural network.
-The input variables are observed values of hourly PM10 and PM2.5 concentrations measured at the station of interest and in a neighboring station at 7 PM of the present day, and some observed and forecasted meteorological variables.
-NO2 concentrations during morning and afternoon hours are also used as input, which may be associated with secondary particle formation.
-Implemented models are trained with 2014 and 2015 data and tested with 2016 values.
-Information is collected until 7 PM of the present day and the largest forecasting error up to 21 hours in advance is 32%.
+The input variables are observed values of hourly PM10 and PM2.5 concentrations measured at the station of interest and at a neighboring station at 7 PM of the present day and some observed and forecasted meteorological variables.
+NO2 concentrations during the morning and afternoon hours, which may be associated with secondary particle formation, are also used as input.
+The implemented models are trained with 2014 and 2015 data and tested with 2016 values.
+Information is collected until 7 PM of the present day, and the largest forecasting error up to 21 hours in advance is 32%.

-Accuracy of forecasting is better than that obtained with a neural model used previously for the forecasting of hourly PM2.5 concentrations in the north-west zone in Santiago.
+The accuracy of this forecasting is better than that obtained with a neural model previously used for the forecasting of hourly PM2.5 concentrations in the north-west zone in Santiago.
 Our neural models show better results than those obtained with linear models with the same input variables.
-The developed models provide a tool for anticipating episodes in Santiago and other cities with similar unfavorable conditions for pollutant dispersion.
+The developed models provide a tool for anticipating episodes in Santiago and other cities with similarly unfavorable conditions for pollutant dispersion.